Ian Bush: Arrest and death

 Koester searched Bush after the arrest but did not find his identification in his wallet, nor a bottle of beer Bush had hidden on him.
 Koester took Bush to the police station to issue him a Promise to Appear and release him from custody.
 There were no other police officers in the police station at the time.
 Koester and Bush were inside an interviewing room equipped with CCTV recording cameras, however Koester chose not to turn the cameras on, which was a normal thing not to do at the detachment.
-(The CPC recommended that the RCMP install automated CCTV recording equipment in every RCMP detachment in areas where prisoners are dealt with and released.)
-Houston has now done so.

 Inside the police station, Koester claims he and Bush got into a scuffle.
 Koester said that Bush was angry about being charged and said words to the effect of "Why don't I just punch you in the fucking face!"
 Koester claimed that a fight started and he could not radio for help.
 Koester reports that Bush was winning the fight and began strangling him from behind.
 Koester drew his gun, reached behind his head, struck Bush with the gun three times in the back of the head, and then shot Bush once in the back of the head.
 Bush died instantly.
 Photographs of Koester after the incident show extensive bruising and cuts to his left eye and forehead.
 The bullet was lodged above his eyebrows.